WinLua/bin/README.md

 If you just want to try Lua on Windows 10+, download the 32 Bit version of the Lua 5.3 installer.
 This will install the latest Lua, plus a de-facto standard component that allows access to the filesystem.
 Lua can now be used from the command line (any current cmd or powershell windows will need to be re-opened) or by opening your start menu and typing "Lua" and clicking on the icon.

 **No other components are available at this point.
 You will have to download and install LuaRocks yourself.
-Any Rocks that require C/C++ will require either mingw or Visual Studio (Professional?) to be installed on the computer.** *I am working towards fixing this situation.*
+Any Rocks that require C/C++ will require either mingw or Visual Studio (Professional?) to be installed on the computer.** *I am working towards fixing this situation.

+## What about auto-complete for Lua and fancy debugging?

+If you are looking for an excellent Integrated Development Environment (IDE) akin to Visual Studio for Lua - repleat with tons of samples and tutorials - then please download and support https://studio.zerobrane.com.
+This project and ZeroBrane are not configured to work togther out of the box, but ZeroBrane is configurable.
+See https://studio.zerobrane.com/doc-general-preferences (Interpreter Path).
+Either way, it probably won't make a difference to you.
+ZeroBrane comes installed with a wide range of "Lua flavours".

+The WinLua project is not a replacement for ZeroBrane.
+WinLua is about bog-standard Lua as God intended it [1].

 ## Background